msm-mir/Public-Library-Management/README.md

 # 📚 Library Management

 This project simulates a **simple library management system**.
-This program is implemented in **Java** as an online course practice and based on an object-oriented programming (OOP).
+This program is implemented in **Java** and based on an object-oriented programming (OOP).
 The goal of this project is to provide a hands-on learning experience in Java through building a library management system.

 ---

 ## 💡 Features

-- Implements key **OOP** principles in **Java**, including:
-  - Classes
-  - Encapsulation
-  - Inheritance
-  - Polymorphism
-  - Interfaces
-  - Exception Handling
 - **Add new members** using their personal information (name, age, gender)
 - **Add new books** with details like title, author, and price
 - Members and Books have **unique ID**